-S bvo.sw.bvo The distribution version of the bvo.sw.bvo subsystem is the same (S) as the version on the target; no action is to be taken on this subsystem (the first column is blank).

-i U compiler eoe.sw.cpp [bdr]
+- S bvo.sw.bvo The distribution version of the bvo.sw.bvo subsystem is the same (S) as the version on the target; no action is to be taken on this subsystem (the first column is blank). - i U compiler_eoe.sw.cpp [bdr]

 The distribution version of compiler_eoe.sw.cpp is an upgrade (U) to the version that is currently on the target.
+This subsystem is selected for version that is currently on the target.
 This subsystem is selected for installation (i).
 Installing compiler_eoe.sw.cpp requires a reboot (b) of the target, the manufacturer has selected this subsystem as a default (d) for installation; compiler_eoe.sw.cpp is required (r) for system operation.